openOracle

 The contract and protocol is still in the research stage but it is on-chain so we can test the economic incentives since these are critical to the design.

-The contract was basically written by chatGPT and then I took a look and corrected where issues were found.
-It has not been audited.
+We have worked on the contract for several months; however, it has not yet been audited.
 Users should be prepared to lose all funds when interacting with unaudited contracts.
 Another thing that has not been audited is the game theory and statistics.
 Users should be aware that even in the case of perfect solidity it is highly likely there are math and game theory errors that not only render this endeavor moot but also put user funds at risk.
-Even if it works, misconfiguration can lead to the loss of funds.
+Even if it works, user misconfiguration of either oracle parameters or trading bots can lead to the loss of funds.
+If all of the aforementioned is done perfectly, the underlying blockchain can still fail and users can lose funds.
 Proceed with care.

 Last updated